prof. dr. K.F. Roszbach

 Below, I will attempt to provide you with:

 My personal interest lies mainly in the empirical analysis of banking and financial intermediation.
 By this I mean the study of the banking sector in its broadest sense.
 There is an extensive literature on many aspects of banking, such as banking relations, credit risk, the monetary transmission channel, payment systems, banking supervision, financial stability, the importance of financial development for growth, competition, credit rationing, small business finance, microfinance, household finance, alternative means of finance for poor households, efficiency, mortgage finance, stress testing, and the origins and consequences of the recent financial crisis.
 In other words, whatever topic you pick, somebody is likely to have written a paper on a related issue.
 So when you believe you have an idea, start by checking the available literature.
-Good sources for published papers are Econlit, Jstor, Sciencedirect.
-Unpublished papers can be found for free at SSRN and Repec.
+Check below for standard sources.

-A master’s thesis is not expected to be an original research paper, although every now and then somebody does manage do accomplish this.
-It’s unusual however, and you should not be disappointed or stressed when you feel that your idea doesn’t meet the highest standard.
+A master’s thesis is not a dissertation and it is therefore not expected to be an original research paper, although every now and then somebody does manage do accomplish this.
+It’s unusual however, and you should not be disappointed or stressed when you feel that your idea doesn’t meet such a standard.

-In my view, a master’s thesis should reflect your ability to analyze a narrowly defined topic using the tools you have mastered in the preceding semester(s) and write down the results in a coherent and articulate manner.
+In my view, a master’s thesis should reflect your ability to analyze a narrowly defined topic using the tools you have mastered in the preceding semesters – possibly expanding your toolkit somewhat - and write down the results in a coherent and articulate manner.

-Typically, at the MSc level, an empirical project has a higher probability of passing all hurdles than a theoretical paper.
-This is because very few students have learned enough theoretical tools (read: math and statistics) to do theoretical work.
-Unless of course you are confident you have above average mathematical knowledge and skills.
+Typically, at the MSc level, an empirical project has a much higher probability of passing all hurdles than a theoretical paper.
+This is because very few undergraduate students in economics have acquired enough theoretical tools (read: math and statistics) to do theoretical work.
+Unless of course you are confident you have far above average mathematical knowledge and skills.

 As any paper, a master’s thesis starts with an idea.
 Try, however, to think simultaneously about the availability of appropriate data to do your analysis.
-If there is no data available, any analysis becomes difficult.
-You should think about things like the breadth (cross-sectional dimension), the length (time-series dimension), the frequency (daily, monthly etc.), the quality (survey, official, self-reported, etc.) and the availability (confidentiality, cost, format, time it takes, etc) of the data.
+If there is no data available, empirical analysis becomes difficult.
+You should think about things like the width (cross-sectional dimension), the length (time-series dimension), the frequency (daily, monthly etc.), the quality (survey, official, self-reported, etc.) and the availability (confidentiality, cost, format, time it takes, etc) of the data.
 If you’re a foreign student, maybe you know of data in your home-country that few or no people are aware of here.
-As a rule of thumb, collecting data yourself is not a good idea for a MSc thesis, because things always take more time than you think.
-But as before, exceptions do occur.
+As a rule of thumb, hand-collecting data yourself may not be such a good idea for an MSc thesis, because things typically take more time than you think at the start.
+But as I said before, exceptions do occur.

-A way to increase the probability of doing something new, is to think about datasets that you could get access to with a minor effort.
+A way to increase the probability of doing something new or finding a new angle to an established topic is to think about datasets that you could get access to with a minor effort.
 This could, for example, be possible because you have a relationship with a former employer, who maintains a database with information that has something unique.

 Above all, however, think about what interests you.
 Eventually, your thesis will be part of your academic work and a signal to future employers about your abilities and interests.